 Lotus Evija: price, specification and on-sale date

-Lotus revealed a few more details about its Evija supercar ahead of the start of its production later this year.
-The first year of Evija production has already sold out, and Lotus says it will build only up to 130 examples of the car in total.
+Lotus has released a new video of its Evija electric hypercar, the testing and production of which has been delayed by the coronavirus pandemic.
+Having initially been slated to enter production in late 2020, the near-2,000bhp machine will now not hit the road until mid-2021.
+The first year's worth of Evija production has already sold out, and Lotus says it will build only up to 130 examples of the car in total.

 In May 2020, Lotus detailed the Evija’s sophisticated aerodynamics in a Q&A session with chief aerodynamicist Richard Hill, who suggested that comparing the Evija’s aero technology with normal sports cars is “like comparing a fighter jet to a child’s bike”.

 “Most cars have to punch a hole in the air, to get through using brute force, but the Evija is unique because of its porosity.
 The car literally ‘breathes’ the air,” Hill explains.
 “The front acts like a mouth; it ingests the air, sucks every kilogram of value from it – in this case, the downforce – then exhales it through that dramatic rear end.”

 Hill also states that the Evija’s front splitter is designed to provide cooling air for the batteries, with its smaller outer sections helping to cool the car’s ‘e-axle’.
 It’s aerodynamic purpose is to help keep the 1,972bhp hypercar on the road at high speed by letting as little air as possible under the car.

 Hill also explained the Evija’s distinctive venturi tunnels – the holes framed by the car’s tail-lights.
 “They feed the wake rearward to help cut drag.
 Think of it this way; without them, the Evija would be like a parachute, but with them it’s a butterfly net,” Hill stated.